Join us to discover the history of mead! On paper, mead is a simple concoction. Honey, water, yeast. Ferment and voila! A luscious golden libation.

 Ancient Roots of Mead

-Mead’s exact birth will send enthusiasts and scholars rushing to the courtroom floor, but its safe to say that the oft-nicknamed “nectar of the Gods” is as old as the Gods themselves.
-Or, at the very least, as old as the honeybee.
+Pinpointing the exact birth of mead can be a contentious topic, sending enthusiasts and scholars rushing to the courtroom floor, but it's safe to say that the oft-nicknamed “nectar of the Gods” as ancient as the deities themselves, or at the very least, as old as the honeybee.

-Ancient pottery found in both Asia and Europe suggests that mead has been around for the past 8,000 to 9,000 years, with potential origins as far back as 20,000 B.C.
-And given its short list of base ingredients, it’s certainly not difficult to imagine ancient civilizations enjoying hearty glassfuls of mead.
+Archaeological discoveries of ancient pottery from Asia and Europe provide evidence that mead has been enjoyed for the past 8,000 to 9,000 years, with potential origins reaching as far back as 20,000 B.C.
+With its simple list of ingredients, it's easy to imagine ancient civilizations relishing in the taste of robust glasses of mead.

 In fact, some historians suggest that mead was discovered by accident!
 Honey mixed with water during a rainstorm, fermented via natural wild yeasts, and produced something drinkable.